javacc/javacc-8/docs/documentation/grammar.md

 A complex regular expression unit can be a string literal, in which case there is exactly one match for this unit, namely, the string literal itself.

 A complex regular expression unit can be a reference to another regular expression.
 The other regular expression has to be labeled so that it can be referenced.
 The matches of this unit are all the matches of this other regular expression.
-Such references in regular expressions cannot introduce loops in the dependency between tokens.
+Such references in regular expressions must not introduce loops in the dependency between tokens.

 A complex regular expression unit can be a [character list](#character_list).
 A character list is a way of defining a set of characters.
 A match for this kind of complex regular expression unit is any character that is allowed by the character list.